Pattern-preserving optimal control problems with increasing time horizon: Intrinsically coercive control systems

 \section{Intrinsically coercive control systems}

 In proving Lemma~\ref{lemma:GammaCOnvergenceofSolutions}, we have endowed $\cX=W^{1,1}_{\loc}([0,\infty),\R^n)$ with the strong topology of $L^\infty_{\loc}([0,\infty),\R^n)$.
-As already remarked, in general, this particular choice of the topology would require an additional equi-coercivity assumption to guarantee sequential compactness of minimizers (see Definition~\ref{defn:EquiCoercivityGeneral} and Theorem~\ref{lemma:GammaCOnvMAINProp}), namely, for every $T_k\to\infty$,
+As already remarked, in general, this particular choice of the topology would require an additional equi-coercivity assumption to guarantee sequential compactness of minimizers (see Definition~\ref{defn:EquiCoercivityGeneral} and Theorem~\ref{lemma:GammaCOnvMAINProp}), namely, for every $0<T_k\to\infty$,

-In this section we illustrate particular yet remarkable cases in which the global existence Assumption~\ref{ass:globalexistence} holds and, moreover, the convergence of the states in the strong $L^\infty_{\loc}$ sense holds independently of the cost functional and without any additional coercivity with respect to the state variable.
+In this section we illustrate particular yet remarkable cases in which the global existence assumption (A1) holds and, moreover, the convergence of the states in the strong $L^\infty_{\loc}$ sense holds independently of the cost functional, and thus, without any additional assumption, \emph{coercivity w.r.t.\ $x$} holds as formally defined in the hypothesis of Theorem~\ref{MT:StateConstrPatternPReserving2}.